leikareipa/leikareipa.github.io/blog/gpt-4-implementing-minesweeper-using-a-gui-framework-it-hadnt-seen-before/content.md

 The AI implemented depth-first search to reveal adjacent empty cells (marked here with "#").
 I don't know whether this is a good approach, but it seems to work.

+## Cleaning up

-<b>Prompt</b>&mdash;<i>Thanks, looks good.
+> <i>"Thanks, looks good.
 The initial values for width.now and height.now determine the size of the Minesweeper window.
-Could you give me their values so that the window is properly sized to contain the board and other GUI elements?</i>
+Could you give me their values so that the window is properly sized to contain the board and other GUI elements?"</i>

 > GPT-4
 ```javascript [{inline-class:gpt-response}]